A ray of hope for the victims of hair loss

 All the best of the nettle root against hair loss

-The nettle root is also called nettle and nettle; it is a good herbal treatment option for hair loss.
-But there is really no scientific evidence to support claims that it can prevent hair loss or promote hair growth.
-However, the use does not really harm unless the person takes special medications.
+The nettle root is also called nettle and stinging nettle; it is a good herbal treatment for hair loss.
+But there is really no scientific evidence to support the claims that it can prevent hair loss or promote hair growth.
+However, the application does not really harm unless the person is taking special medication.

 The plant has been around for centuries and is used to treat various diseases.
-The nettle originates in Asia and Northern Europe, but is now found in different parts of the world.
-The nettle plant has thin hair on the stem and leaves, which sting on touch and give it its name.
+The stinging nettle originated in Asia and Northern Europe, but can now be found in various parts of the world.
+The stinging nettle plant has thin hairs on the stem and leaves that sting when touched, giving it its name.
 The root is often used to treat prostate problems.

-There are numerous reasons why people suffer hair loss.
-One of the more common reasons is dihydrotestosterone, a real tongue-breaker, so let’s stick to DHT.
-Testosterone is converted into DHT, which then attaches itself to the hair follicles and prevents the nutrients from reaching the follicles to feed them.
-The result is a shortened lifespan of the hair follicles, which causes the hair to fall faster than it should normally fall.
-DHT can also cause hair follicles to shrink, making the hair thinner and finer, making it break easily.
+There are numerous reasons why people suffer from hair loss.
+One of the more common reasons is dihydrotestosterone, a real tongue twister, so we stick with DHT.
+Testosterone is converted into DHT, which then attaches itself to the hair follicles and prevents the nutrients from reaching the follicles to nourish them.
+The result is a shortened life span of the hair follicles, causing the hair to fall faster than it should normally fall.
+DHT can also cause the hair follicles to shrink, making the hair thinner and finer so that it breaks easily.

 Hair loss is also attributed to other factors, including aging, thyroid, stress, fungal infections, diabetes, certain medications and pregnancy.
 Hormonal changes can also cause hair loss.